 YEAR ONE, TWO, THREE, FOUR AND FIVE

-Dr Chris Leung is an architect and the director of Design for Manufacture, a post-graduate MArch course at the Bartlett (UCL).
-Chris tutors environmental design and strategy for nal year degree and MArch students.
+Chris Leung is an architect and associate professor at The Bartlett (UCL).
+He tutors environmental design and fabrication strategy for final year degree and MArch students.

-Andrew Whiting is the director of Hût Architecture, and has a particular interest in education and practice.
-He teaches at degree and MArch level at the Bartlett (UCL), and Westminster.
-He is an RIBA Awards judge and Part III Professional examiner.
+Andrew Whiting is the director of HÛT Architecture.
+He has a particular interest in education and practice and teaches at Degree and MArch level.
+He is an RIBA Awards judge, and RIBA Part III Professional examiner.